Azure-Samples/active-directory-general-docs/AndroidEmulator.md

 # Setting up an Android Emulator with Chrome

-Thiese instructions are meant to help install Chrome on an Android Emulator.

 If you want to use an emulator out of the box with chrome try one of the following:

 - In Visual Studio, use an emulator with Android 25+.